tnordloh/arduino_16_port_plant_reader/README.md

 Since we had a couple of ports left over, we wired up a small lcd screen, so that we can visually verify what each plant is actually registering.
-This was just for fun, but it could be used to set each individual plant to its' own level of dryness, to make up for differences between each sensor, or differences in soil, that might make the moisture sensors inaccurate.
+This was just for fun, but it could be used to set each individual plant to its own level of dryness, to make up for differences between each sensor, or differences in soil, that might make the moisture sensors inaccurate.